ProjectXTN/JarvisIA/README.md

 "Jarvis, draw a medieval castle with a dragon flying above."

 The generated images are automatically saved under:

+## 🌎 SRT Subtitle Translation

+Quickly translate any `.srt` subtitle file to your preferred language — just with your voice.

+**Example voice commands:**

+"Jarvis, traduzir o arquivo legenda para inglês"

+"Jarvis, traduzir o arquivo cs50 para espanhol"

+"Jarvis, traduzir o arquivo my_subs para português"

+**How it works:**
+- Say the command specifying the file name (without `.srt`) and the target language.
+- Jarvis finds the file in your Documents folder.
+- The translation is handled by your local LLM, preserving all subtitle timings and formatting.
+- The translated subtitle is saved as a new `.srt` file (e.g., `legenda-ingles.srt`).

+**Jarvis ensures:**
+- Timing and subtitle numbering are always preserved.
+- Only the dialogue text is translated — no explanation or commentary.
+- You can translate to any language supported by your LLM.

+Perfect for movies, online courses, or sharing educational content in multiple languages!

 ## 🚀 Getting Started